azur1s/penare/README.md

 For Windows:
 1. Get the lastest release from the [here](https://github.com/azur1s/penare/releases)
 2. Unzip and find the `.vst3` or `.clap` file inside and move it to your VST3/CLAP directory
+3. Re-scan your plugins in your DAW if needed

 For MacOS:
 1. Do the same as Windows